Our Program Mission

 Spotswood Hall is the first building within the larger all-freshman Botetourt Complex.
 It is located within easy walking distance of the William & Mary Commons dining hall and Rec Center, and includes a classroom for class and small-group meetings.

 Summer Research Grants

-Sharpe and Community Studies students are eligible to apply for summer research grants of $3,000 to support self-designed, community-based research.
-These competitive grants are restricted to Sharpe and Community Studies students, and may be used in the U.S. or abroad.
+Sharpe students are eligible to apply for summer research grants of $3,000 to support self-designed, community-based research.
+These competitive grants are restricted to Sharpe Scholars and may be used in the U.S. or abroad.
 For a list of sample projects please go to Summer Grants.